leventov/Koloboke/README.md

     - All primitive specialization collections *extend basic interfaces* (`Collection`, `Set`, `Map`),<br/> hence could be used as drop-in replacements of slow collections of boxed values
-    - API for Java 6 and 7 if are *forward-compatible* with all methods new in Java 8
+    - API for Java 6 and 7 is *forward-compatible* with all methods new in Java 8
     - *Fail-fast* semantics everywhere
     - `null` keys are (optionally) supported, just like in `java.util.HashMap`
     - `Float.NaN` and `Double.NaN` keys are treated consistently with boxed version